 The family can be central to the task of trying to put your child on the right track.
-Juveniles are placed in custody only as a last resort.
+Young people are placed in custody only as a last resort.
 It is important that your child takes responsibility for their actions and that some restitution is made to the community.

 Where family relationships have broken down, fixing or improving things can be a big help in changing your child's behaviour.
 This is generally best achieved in an environment as natural as possible.